MicrosoftDocs/cpp-docs/docs/atl/reference/creating-an-atl-project.md

 1. Click **Finish** to close the wizard and open your new project in the development environment.

 Once your project is created, you can view the files created in **Solution Explorer**.
 For more information about the files the wizard creates for your project, see the project-generated file ReadMe.txt.
-For more information about the file types, see [File Types Created for Visual Studio C++ projects](../../build/reference/file-types-created-for-visual-cpp-projects.md).
+For more information about the file types, see [File Types Created for Visual C++ projects](../../build/reference/file-types-created-for-visual-cpp-projects.md).
 For more information about the configurations for the new ATL project, and how to change them, see [Default ATL Project Configurations](../../atl/reference/default-atl-project-configurations.md).

 ## See also